 With the right approach, you can help them build a healthy body image and develop a positive relationship with food — and maybe even sidestep some of the psychological challenges that can make it so hard to lose weight as an adult.

-Here are a few helpful tips for talking to your kids about food and helping them learn healthy eating habits.
+Here are a few helpful tips for talking to your kids about food:

 How to Talk to Your Kids About Food & Nutrition